sirmacik/trustcrypto.github.io/pages/mydoc/onlykey-agent.md

 In a future release we will be implementing the following features:

-- Imported PGP (RSA) keys, this feature will permit using GPG with existing PGP keys that are loaded onto OnlyKey.
-This feature is not yet implemented.
 - GPG challenge code add on to pass the challenge code to GPG for displaying to the user.
 - Windows support and stand-alone EXE for easy deployment.
 This feature is not yet implemented, it is possible to use the agent with a Windows subsystem for Linux.
 - Pure Python PGP implementation, this feature will permit use on systems where GPG is not installed.
 If GPG is not found PGPy will be used for OpenPGP support.